 Non verbal – offensive literature or pictures, graffiti and computer imagery, isolation or non co-operation and exclusion from social activities.

-All staff have a duty:
+All church officers have a duty:

 To report any act of discrimination or harassment known to them.

-If any employee feels they are a victim of discrimination or harassment, they must raise the matter immediately with their Line Manager, Diocesan Secretary, or other Manager immediately.
+If any church officer feels they are a victim of discrimination or harassment, they must raise the matter immediately with their Line Manager immediately.
 Where they feel that their complaint has not been resolved they should raise a formal grievance under the Grievance Procedure.

 Further Information

-If you require further information regarding the key points of the Equality Act 2010 please contact Human Resources.
+If you require further information regarding the key points of the Equality Act 2010 please contact the Diocesan Human Resources department.
 Further information regarding dealing with bullying and harassment may be found in the Anti-Bullying and Anti-Harassment Policy.

 There will be monitoring and review of the effectiveness of the equal opportunities policy.
-The personal commitment of every DBF employee to this policy and application of its principles are essential to eliminate discrimination and provide equality throughout the DBF.
+The personal commitment of every church officer to this policy and application of its principles are essential to eliminate discrimination and provide equality throughout the Diocese of Bath and Wells.